Question: How can you afford to travel for a year?

 I promote products and services that we’ve used and trust, and sometimes our readers purchase them from links on my blog.
 This earns me a small percentage of the sale in commission, without costing our readers any extra money.

 We are about to travel around Australia in a caravan, and I already have an extra job creating a website for a friend along the way.
 I might do similar work as we travel further too.

 My husband is an IT technician so he is also able to work along the way in our home country, fixing phones, surveillance systems or computers as needed.
-We also have some investments which we hope to earn more from in the future.
+We also have some investments from which we hope to earn more in the future.

 Read more from Emma on her blog Small Footprints Big Adventures